 To change the type of page number (for instance, lowercase Roman numerals), highlight the current page number and choose “Format Page Numbers.”
 This will also provide the option to change the starting number.

-he title page of a document without a TOC; continue numbering with the body of the document.
+Use Arabic numbers for the title page of a document without a TOC; continue numbering with the body of the document.
 (1, 2, 3, etc.).

-For the title page of a document that includes a TOC, .
+For the title page of a document that includes a TOC, do not insert a page number or use a typical footer unless there are Special Marking Requirements.

 Number the first page of the TOC (second page of the document) with lower-case Roman numerals (i, ii, iii, iv, etc.).